I’m a very good example of what you should not do as a trader.

 I’ve been trading for almost 20 years and have made every mistake imaginable to mankind (womankind?) in this arena.
 Yet I’m still standing because I have learned from my mistakes (well mostly).
 Without a doubt, one of the most important lessons I’ve learned is controlling risk.

 In September 2008, I had a hedge fund manager trading my account using Iron Condors.
-I had become complacent because this account was making a nice income for me each month, which lulled me into that very bad place called, “It will continue forever.”
+I had become complacent because this account was making a nice income for me each month.
+This lulled me into that very bad place called, “It will continue forever.”
 We all know this place and we all know it’s not a place we inhabit for long.
-It will kick you out quite unceremoniously, usually with a huge loss.
+It will kick you out without nary a glance backward.
+Usually with a huge loss.

 This account lost a little bit in September but he assured me we would get it back and that “I had to accept some losing months.”
 I was OK with that and knew this to be true (I thought I was kicked out of the “It will last forever” place with a relatively small loss).

 October 2008 arrived and the full impact of the financial crisis was upon us.
 People were jumping out of windows (OK not that bad) but things were looking pretty darn bad.
 The DOW was making 600-700 point swings up and down..
 No one knew where it was all going to end.